 Intramuscular Tin (Sn) porphyrin a potent inhibitor of heme oxygenase, has been shown to reduce the production of bilirubin in neonates with ABO incompatibility.
 This reduces the need for exchange transfusion and the duration of phototherapy

-The enzyme that catalyzes the rate-limiting step in the production of bilirubin from heme,
+Heme oxygenase is the enzyme that catalyzes the rate-limiting step in the production of bilirubin from heme,

 Phototherapy is indicated in the term infant with hemolytic disease of the newborn immediately after birth due to Rh disease and due to ABO incompatibility